How To Guide: Email Editor

 Make sure you’re signed up to receive the twice-monthly HQL Update email.
 Also great to participate in the Sister District Volunteer Leaders Slack channel and private Volunteer Leader Facebook page.
 Following HQ social media accounts may be useful as well.
 To get added, please contact firstname.lastname@example.org.

 A routinized newsletter process is a winner.
 Establishing a cadence will help with catching and keeping volunteers’ attention.
 You might consider calibrating your newsletters to the HQL Update email, which comes out twice a month.
 This should provide a nice mechanism to trigger your process and enable you to share fresh information and content with your volunteers.
-Sometimes your recurring newsletter will have several items and sometimes you’ll want to focus it on one or maybe two priorities.
+We suggest keeping newsletters short and focused on 1-3 items.
+Example: promote upcoming fundraiser + celebrate recent phonebank & recruit for the next + volunteer spotlight.